Heights Church Baseball Club

 Arm Care

 Living with a mild tear in his rotator cuff for most of his life, Josh is keenly aware of the potential wear and tear on an athlete's arm and ways to mitigate injury.
 Arm care for the athlete is a high priority for our club.
-However, the only way to throw harder is to throw hard.

 Our program will allow the athlete opportunity to warm up and gradually increase the intensity of their throwing as the practice progresses.
+In the event an athlete expresses pain or discomfort in their arm/shoulder, throwing will be suspended for that athlete and the parents notified.

 Spiritual Formation